15 Indian PMs and Their Decisions That Changed India

 About P.V Narasimha Rao

-Referred to as the Father of Indian Economic Reforms, Narasimha Rao was instrumental to India’s growth and globalisation.
+Referred to as the Father of Indian Economic Reforms, Narasimha Rao was instrumental in India’s growth and globalisation.
 Before becoming the PM of India, he was the Chief Minister of Andhra Pradesh.
 He also held various portfolios in Andhra Pradesh’s cabinet and was responsible for major reforms in the state.
-Under his Prime Ministership, India experienced a shift in its economic model; going from a mixed economy to a market economy.
+Under his Prime Ministership, India experienced a shift in its economic model, going from a mixed economy to a market economy.

 Place of Birth: Laknepally, Telangana